funnyzak/reqtap/README-EN.md

 1. The CLI entrypoint resolves flags/env/config, then constructs the Logger, Forwarder, ConsolePrinter, and optional Web Service before starting the HTTP server.
 2. Gorilla Mux captures any request under `server.path`.
 The handler reads the full body, closes it, and instantly sends `200 OK` with `ok` so clients never block on downstream work.
-3. The handler converts the request into `RequestData`, emits a structured log, and hands the record to the Web Service, which stores it in a ring buffer and notifies WebSocket subscribers.
+3. The handler converts the request into `RequestData`, emits a structured log, persists it through `storage.Store`, and forwards the stored record to WebSocket subscribers.
 4. The console printer renders a width-aware, colorized view, detects binary payloads, and automatically redacts sensitive headers (Authorization, Cookie, etc.).
 5. If forwarding is configured, the forwarder concurrently POSTs the payload to every target obeying timeout, concurrency, and retry limits.
 4xx/5xx responses trigger exponential backoff retries and detailed logs.
 6. The goroutine waits for printing/storage/forwarding to finish via `WaitGroup`, then exits.
 The client response is unaffected because it was already flushed in step 2.